bhrutledge/exploring-venv/slides.md

 - [Related tools](#related)
 - [Reference](#reference)

+<div class="footer">Type "p" to see notes, or "?" for more help.</div>

 ???

 Hi there!
 First, a bit about me.
-I'm a developer at EnergySage.
+I'm a developer at [EnergySage](https://www.energysage.com).
 We're a startup in downtown Boston, and use Django to power the world's first and largest online marketplace for solar panel installation.
-Fun fact: I found about the job through the mailing list for this meetup.
-Also, we're likely going to be hiring in the fall, so come say hi if you might be interested.

 - Take your time
 - Look ahead